softvisio-node/core/docs/threads.md

 -   `options` <Object\>:
     -   `id?` <string\> Semaphore id.
 If not defined `uuid` will be used.
+    -   `defaultMaxThreads?` <integer\> Default max number of the parallel running threads.
+    -   `defaultMaxWaitingThreads?` <integer\> Default max number of the waiting threads.
     -   `maxThreads?` <integer\> Max number of the parallel running threads.
     -   `maxWaitingThreads?` <integer\> Max number of the waiting threads.